-A: Child support typically continues until age 18.
-Child support may continue beyond age 18 if ordered by the court and your child is still enrolled in high school on a full-time basis with a reasonable expectation of graduating.
-However, child support cannot be extended beyond the age of 19 ½.
-If you have an arrearage when your child emancipates, Friend of the Court will continue to collect the arrearages until the obligation is paid in full.
+A: Child support typically continues until a child turns 18.
+Child support may continue beyond age 18 if a child is still enrolled in high school on a full-time basis, with a reasonable expectation of graduating, and is living full-time with the recipient of support.
+Child support cannot continue to be charged beyond the age of 19 ½.
+However, if there is an arrearage, FOC will continue to collect any past due support until it is paid in full.

 Q: How do I request reimbursement for uninsured medical expenses?

-A: Your court order provides specific provisions for uninsured medical expense allocation; please see the medical demand form for instructions on how to request uninsured expenses.
+A: Your court order will specify how much each parent is required to contribute for medical expenses.
+Please see the medical demand form for instructions on how to request uninsured expenses.